nih-cfde/training-and-engagement/hackmd/UNIX.md

 | `gzip -k [filename]` | compress a file and keep the original |
 :::

-## 4. Working with files and directories using `cp`, `gunzip`, `mv`, `mkdir`, and `curl`
+## 4. Work

-We are used to copying and moving files using a GUI.
-These functions can be also carried out at the command line.
+We are quite used to working with files using a graphical user interface (or GUI).
+In this section, you will learn how to copy, move, create, and delete directories and files.

 The `cp` and `mv` commands can be used to copy and move (or rename) files and directories respectively.
 For both commands, you must specify the old and new names.
 Specifying the path is necessary if you want to move files out of the current working directory.